paramesh25-luv/paramesh25-luv/README.md

-# About Paramesh | Electronics and Communication Engineer
+# About Paramesh | Electronics and Communication

 🔹 Electronics and Communication Engineering undergraduate with strong proficiency in Embedded Systems, Signal Processing, and Wireless Communication Technologies.